core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ~~~~
 {: align="left"}

 The following example shows the way of indicating that a client may request
 alternate content-formats.
 The Content-Format code attribute "ct" MAY include a
 space-separated sequence of Content-Format codes as specified in
-[RFC7252], indicating that multiple content-formats are available.
+Section 7.2.1 of {{RFC7252}}, indicating that multiple content-formats are available.
-The example below shows the required ct=40 (application/link-format)
+The example below shows the required Content-Format 40 (application/link-format)
-indicated as well as a vendor-specific content format (21225).
+indicated as well as a more application-specific content format
+(picked as 21225 in this example; this is not an assigned value).
 The base RD resource values /rd, /rd-lookup, and /rd-group are example values.

 ~~~~
 Req: GET coap://[ff02::1]/.well-known/core?rt=core.rd*